Serie A: Logos

-Serie A had logos that featured its sponsor Telecom Italia (TIM).
-The logo that was introduced in 2010 had a minor change in 2016 due to the change of the logo of Telecom Italia itself.
+Serie A had logos that featured its sponsor Telecom Italia Mobile (TIM).
+The logo that was introduced in 2010 had a minor change in 2016 due to the change of the logo of TIM itself.
 In August 2018, a new logo was announced, and another one in August 2019.

+On 5 February 2024, Serie A signed a new sponsor deal with Eni, otherwise known as Enilive, to take the main sponsor role of the Serie A.

 Television rights

 In the past, individual clubs competing in the league had the rights to sell their broadcast rights to specific channels throughout Italy, unlike in most other European countries.
-Currently, the two broadcasters in Italy are the satellite broadcaster Sky Italia and streaming platform DAZN for its own pay television networks; RAI is allowed to broadcast only highlights (in exclusive from 13:30 to 22:30 CET).
+Currently, the two broadcasters in Italy are the satellite broadcaster Sky Italia and streaming platform DAZN for its own pay television networks; RAI is allowed to broadcast only highlights (exclusively from 13:30 to 22:30 CET).

 This is a list of television rights in Italy (since 2021–22):